skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/uc_map17.gif)

-Also in this room is a small wooden box with 800g worth of small gems, 500g, 2 potions of End Dreamless Sleep, and 1 cloak of absorb fire damage.
+Also in this room is a small wooden box with 800 gold worth of small gems, 500 gold, 2 potions of End Dreamless Sleep, and 1 cloak of absorb fire damage.

 They decide when they leave they will burn the wizard in his lair.
 They fight about how to go about it.
 They eventually just leave him to